Punishment for Not Wearing Hijab in the Quran: What Islam Says

 - Chador A full-length cloak, commonly worn in Iran.

-Hijab Styles: Modern and Traditional Looks
+Veil Styles: Modern and Traditional Looks

 Hijab styles vary based on fashion trends and cultural influences.
 Some popular hijab styling methods include: